rafa4991/Olayit_FinalProject/README.md

 - [ ] Comparison ability for products

-- [ ] Need to add cart tab to header and possibly switch name to "favorites" or something like that - Rafael
+- [x] Need to add cart tab to header and possibly switch name to "favorites" or something like that

 - [ ] Chat feature - Ryan